rust-lang/reference/src/attributes.md

   - [`allow`], [`warn`], [`deny`], [`forbid`] — Alters the default lint level.
   - [`deprecated`] — Generates deprecation notices.
   - [`must_use`] — Generates a lint for unused values.
-- ABI, Linking, Symbols, and FFI
+- ABI, linking, symbols, and FFI
   - [`link`] — Specifies a native library to link with an `extern` block.
   - [`link_name`] — Specifies the name of the symbol for functions or statics in an `extern` block.